robgaston/osgw/index.md

     1. `select * from` your table to view the data that you just loaded

-    1. write a SQL query to join places to countries using a spatial intersection to get a count of place points in each country
+    1. write a SQL query to join places to countries using a spatial intersection to get a count of place points in each country, **hint:** you'll need to use a `join` and a `group by` in your query.
+I'll let you figure out which PostGIS function tells you if a polygon *contains* a point.

 1. **extra credit**: how else might we use PostGIS spatial processing functions to ask questions about these data?
 Come up with a question to ask about these data (or others) through spatial processing, find the right PostGIS functions (I can help you) and write a SQL query to get your answer